ThomasDoyle11/castle_kittens/assets/README.md

 ## Dice

-Each of the assets below represents the 1 of the 6 possible dice results.
+Each of the assets below represent 1 of the 6 possible dice results.

 | 1 Point | 2 Points | 3 Points | Attack | Health | Currency |
 |-|-|-|-|-|-|